Written by Connor Harrison

 In the modern war for talent, the best candidates are off the market in an average of 8 days.
 While industry type, brand reputation, job culture, and a variety of other factors go into determining which organizations are most successful in attracting highly-skilled job seekers, recruiters and hiring managers don’t have to leave anything up to chance.

 Job candidates appreciate vivid job descriptions that give a clear idea of their role in an organization.
-Telling a candidate for a content marketing role that they can expect to “coordinate with other team members on campaigns” may be accurate, but specifying they will “work with a personal mentor (the senior writer) to create a variety of copy across the marketing funnel for a holiday-themed campaign in Q4” is that much more specific and even implies the opportunity for one-on-one growth.
+Telling a candidate for a content marketing role that they can expect to “coordinate with other team members on campaigns” may be accurate, but specifying they will “work with a personal mentor (the senior writer) to create a variety of copy across the marketing funnel for a holiday-themed campaign in Q4” is that much more specific and readily implies the opportunity for one-on-one growth.
 In addition, organizations should include some salient points on job perks and work culture in the posting.

 Considering how quickly the hiring process occurs from the first touch points to the official offer, outdated and inefficient processes must be eliminated.
 Applicant tracking systems (ATS) can be quite expensive, but are generally worth it for large businesses and enterprises that are consistently looking for new employees.
 Smaller companies don’t necessarily need sophisticated software, but it could be helpful in running efficiently.
 Often, the hiring process is prolonged by miscommunication between the hiring team, which can include a variety of people across the organization.
 Simply knowing where each candidate is in the process can save a lot of time and frustration.
 Utilizing shared documents or spreadsheets to track the candidates will help everyone stay on the page.